Few people look forward to the process of haggling with a salesperson over a new car.

 If you do negotiate online or on the phone, after you arrive at a final price, ask the salesperson to email or fax you an itemized worksheet that explains exactly what costs what.
 Watch for items and extra costs you didn't anticipate or perhaps didn't even request.

 A final thought on how to buy a new car: If you are going to pay cash instead of financing, you should still check to see what rebates are available if you finance through the dealer.
 You can always pay the loan off a few days or months later, depending on what early payment penalties they have.
 More than just another way to save money, it could result in a substantial savings for you.
-And when you're ready to apply for a Regions auto loan, Regions is ready to help.

 This information is general in nature, is provided for educational purposes only, and should not be relied on or interpreted as accounting, financial planning, investment, legal or tax advice.
 Regions neither endorses nor guarantees this information, and encourages you to consult a professional for advice applicable to your specific situation.